 The CSC is not a separate legal entity.
 The CSC would be authorized by the ICANN governance documents (including the ICANN Bylaws) and the ICANN-PTI IANA Functions Contract.

-The IANA Function Review (IFR) would be convened periodically (first review two years after the transition is complete, and thereafter at intervals of no more than five-years).
+The IANA Function Review (IFR) would be convened periodically (first review two years after the transition is complete, and thereafter at intervals of no more than five years).
 It could also be convened for a special review under certain circumstances further described in the escalation mechanisms section below.
 The review would be authorized by ICANN’s governance documents (including the ICANN Bylaws) and referenced in the ICANN-PTI IANA Functions Contract.

-From Wikipedia (http://en.wikipedia.org/wiki/Ringfencing) Ring-fencing occurs when a portion of a company's assets or profits are financially separated without necessarily being operated as a separate entity

 In the case of any existing ICANN contracts, MoUs or other arrangements that relate to the IANA functions, these could be assigned to and assumed by PTI, replaced by new arrangements at the PTI level or remain at ICANN with a subcontract to PTI.

 CCWG-Accountability Dependency – see https://community.icann.org/x/TSYnAw

+If a Special IFR is initiated, some flexibility with regards to the pragmatic use of community resources should be allowed with regards to the timing of the next IFR.

 This community mechanism could include ICANN membership, if ICANN were to become a membership organization per the CCWG-Accountability work efforts.

 Note, nothing in these processes prevents a TLD operator to pursue other applicable legal recourses that may be available.